Introduction

 Here are the features:

-Automatic or manual setting of the values of outliers in the input matrix so that the color scale of the heatmap is not dominated by those outliers
+Automatic or manual exclusion of outliers in the color mapping so that the color scale of the heatmap and annotations is not dominated by outliers.

-The option to set the color-value mappings in the heatmap legend
+The option to set the color-value mappings for the body and annotations of heatmaps.

 -